Carols by Candlelight: Early history and Cornish–Moonta origins

+History

 Carols by Candlelight, held in Melbourne, Victoria, was introduced in 1938 by radio announcer Norman Banks, of Melbourne radio station 3KZ.
 Whilst walking home from his night-time radio shift on Christmas Eve in 1937, he passed a window and saw an elderly woman sitting up in bed inside listening to Away in a Manger being played on the radio and singing along with her face being lit by candlelight.
 Wondering how many others spent Christmas alone, he had the idea to gather a large group of people to all sing Christmas carols together by candlelight.
 The first ever event was held in Alexandra Gardens the following Christmas in 1938, and was attended by around 10,000 people.

 Following World War II, the Carols became so well patronised that the decision was made to move it to the neighbouring park in Kings Domain.
-In 1959, the newly constructed Sidney Myer Music Bowl provided a permanent venue, where they are still held 60 years on as of 2019.
+In 1959, the newly constructed Sidney Myer Music Bowl provided a permanent venue, where they are still held more than 60 years on as of 2023.

 Funds raised from donations, ticket, and candle sales are given to Vision Australia (formerly the Royal Victorian Institute for the Blind, (RVIB)).
 However, originally, all profits went to the Austin Hospital.
 During World War II the Red Cross and the Australian Comforts Fund joined the Austin Hospital as co-recipients, and in the immediate post-war era the RVIB received funds, as did the Austin Hospital.

 In recent years, the dress rehearsal on 23 December has become open to the public.
 Tickets to the event are cheaper than the main event, while funds raised still go towards Vision Australia.
 The event has become almost as popular as the main event in recent years.

 Due to the ongoing COVID-19 pandemic, there were no crowds for the 2020 event; it was the first time no crowds were allowed since its 1938 inception.
 Crowds were allowed in 2021, but all attendees (10,000 people) needed to have had the COVID vaccination.